 HEC Paris is one of the leading MBA programs in Europe, offering a 16-month program of study with two intakes: January and September.

-6 MBA Essays for HEC Paris: Decoded
+HEC’s MBA Essays Decoded

 HEC asks unique questions in its essays, and it’s important to make sure you answer all parts of the question.
 Think about what each question is really trying to learn about you, and how your answer might distinguish you from your high achieving peers.
 Avoid redundancy between your responses, and look to create a unifying narrative that’s creative, authentic and coherent in terms of connecting where you’ve been to where you’re going.

 Essay One: Why are you applying to the HEC MBA Program now?
 What is the professional objective that will guide your career choice after your MBA, and how will the HEC MBA contribute to the achievement of this objective?
 (500 words max)

 HEC wants to see ambitious career aspirations and backgrounds.
 You’ll want to focus on how HEC’s international scope, deep academic rigor, program structure, and access to a worldwide network connects with your goals and aspirations.
 You are selling your future vision as much as your current skills, GMAT scores, and accomplishments, so it’s essential to know how your career goals intersect with the school’s values and link them across your narrative about your reasons for pursuing the MBA.

 To start, reflect on why this is the exact time that you need to earn an MBA in your career trajectory and explain the rationale and how you came to that decision.
 What will an MBA at this point enable you to do, and why is HEC the program that makes the most sense for you?
 Make sure you articulate how the HEC program is different, and how that difference fits specifically with your own career plans and goals.